 Maureen Dowd is once again on point: “It’s just another sign of the complete incoherence of Afghan policy.
 The people in charge are divided against each other.
 And the policy is divided against itself.
 We’re fighting a war against an enemy that we’re desperately trying to co-opt and win over in a country where Al Qaeda, which was supposed to be the enemy, is no longer based.”
 (Dowd, June 22, 2010)

-What then can the Obama administration do to bring a modicum of peace and stability to Afghanistan while promoting the Democrats’ political interests here at home?
-The first thing Obama must do, says Tory MP, Rory Stewart, is tone down the inflammatory rhetoric on Afghanistan that Obama began using as a presidential candidate.
-The second thing he must do is make a credible case for doing less in Afghanistan and with fewer resources but with the likelihood of greater accomplishments over the long haul.
+What then could the Obama administration have done to bring a modicum of peace and stability to Afghanistan while promoting the Democrats’ political interests here at home?
+The first thing it must do, said Conservative Party leader.
+Rory Stewart, is tone down the inflammatory rhetoric on Afghanistan that Obama began using as a presidential candidate.
+The second thing it must do is make a credible case for doing less in Afghanistan and with fewer resources but with the likelihood of greater accomplishments over the long haul.
 Stewart’s efforts to influence policies on Afghanistan in the U.S. and UK exemplify the use of dilemma-centered analysis as a prelude to exercising adaptive leadership.

 Israel and the Palestinians in Gaza: The Language of Power and the Power of Language